 Residencies with artists and other visiting cultural producers at the Institute are co‐sponsored with UCSC departments and faculty.
 Residencies are by invitation from Institute staff.
 Resident scholars and artists pursue their own work and undertake public projects to engage the broader campus and community.
 Each residency is unique, and there is no fixed time period or duration for IAS residencies.

 The Institute launched its first artist residency in Spring 2014, inviting artists Harrell Fletcher, Molly Sherman, and Nolan Calisch, working collaboratively under the name Public Doors and Windows, to creatively rethink the relationships between universities, museums and publics.
 This two year, multi-visit residency culminated in Collective Museum, a campus-wide public art installation that is ongoing until January 2021.
 Tour the project on campus and virtually at iascollectivemuseum.com.

 In 2015, the Institute teamed with UC Lick Observatory, Theoretical Astrophysics Santa Cruz (TASC), and the San Jose Institute of Contemporary Art to bring artist Russell Crotty for a multi-visit residency.
-This residency provides Crotty with unique access to Lick Observatory telescopes and scientific facilities on Mount Hamilton, and research time with the rich trove of historical photographs, astronomical instruments, and observation log books in the Lick Archive.
-The exhibition of the new work Crotty created over the course of this residency, as well as his past works and archival materials from the UC Lick Observatory was presented at Look Back in Time, Russell Crotty and the Lick Observatory (Nov 2016- February 2017) at the San Jose ICA.
+This residency provided Crotty with unique access to Lick Observatory telescopes and scientific facilities on Mount Hamilton, and research time with the rich trove of historical photographs, astronomical instruments, and observation log books in the Lick Archive.
+An exhibition of new work Crotty created over the course of this residency, as well as his past works and archival materials from the UC Lick Observatory, was presented at Look Back in Time, Russell Crotty and the Lick Observatory (Nov 2016- February 2017) at the San Jose ICA.